Glam-cat/DND/Under Construction/Potion crafting.md

 - ~~**Essence of Ether** (Basically sleep potion)~~ ~~A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become poisoned for 8 hours.
 The poisoned creature is unconscious.
 The creature wakes up if it takes damage or if another creature takes an action to shake it awake.~~
 - **Faltering Will**
-	- Disadvantage on Wisdom saving throws until long rest
+	- Ingested - Disadvantage on Wisdom saving throws until long rest
 - **Lost time**
-	- AC -2 and cannot make reactions 50 turns
+	- Ingested - AC -2 and cannot make reactions 50 turns
+- **Pretty Blossom**
+	- On contact - Causes rashes to break out if a creature fails a constitution saving throw
+- **Rainbows and Sunshine**
+	- Ingested - Cough out hair balls made of hair from not from anyone or anything around the creature
 - **Missing pets** (Potion of Animal Friendship reflavored)
 	- Ingested - When you drink this potion, it's as if you have casted the animal friendship spell for the next hour.
 If you fail a charisma saving throw, you are Frightened of animals as well
 		- https://dnd5e.wikidot.com/wondrous-items:potion-of-animal-friendship